Why host an event in a museum? Tips and benefits for planners

 Marie-Josée Légaré, MNBAQ

-Event planners often look for new and exciting venues to hold off-site activities during an event.
-If you need to tick creativity, attendee engagement and lasting impression off your event planning list, then look no further than your host city’s museums.
-However, there are some aspects about organizing an event in a museum that require special attention.
-We spoke with Marie-Josée Légaré, Sales Representative for groups at the Musée national des beaux-arts du Québec to explore the advantages to holding an event in a museum and distinct event planning logistics you must consider.
+Event planners often look for new and exciting venues for off-site activities during an event.
+If you’re aiming for creativity, attendee engagement, and lasting impressions, look no further than your host city’s museums.
+However, there are some important aspects to consider when organizing an event in a museum.
+We spoke with Marie-Josée Légaré, Sales Representative for Groups at the Musée national des beaux-arts du Québec, to explore the benefits of hosting an event in a museum—and the unique logistics that come with it.

 Avantages to hosting an event in a museum

-“When hosting an event in a museum, you’re offering time-strapped delegates a way for them to discover local art, history and architecture,” explained Ms Légaré.
-“If a conference or convention features a program chock-full of presentations and meetings, attendees may not have the time to soak up the atmosphere of the host city.
-An off-site activity at a museum can allow visitors to learn about a city’s culture as it evolved through time.”
+“When hosting an event in a museum, you’re offering time-strapped delegates a chance to discover local art, history, and architecture,” explained Ms. Légaré.
+“If a conference or convention features a packed schedule of presentations and meetings, attendees may not have the time to truly take in the host city.
+An off-site activity at a museum gives visitors a meaningful way to connect with the city’s culture as it evolved over time.”

 Tips to organizing an event in a museum

-Museums have missions and guidelines regarding decorations, audio visual equipment and catering services, due to either partnerships or internal policies,” said Ms. Légaré.
-“Rather than try to change the existing ambiance or setup of a museum—embrace it.
+Museums have missions and guidelines when it comes to decorations, audiovisual equipment, and catering—often due to partnerships or internal policies,” said Ms. Légaré.
+“Rather than trying to change the museum’s setup, embrace it.”

-Before coming up with the exact off-site activity strategy, Ms. Légaré also recommends inquiring about fire, water and safety regulations.
+Before finalizing your off-site activity strategy, Ms. Légaré also recommends inquiring about fire, water and safety regulations.
 “We are dealing with precious art and artefacts here.
 That’s why it is so important for museum representatives and event planners to sit down together from the get go to align visions, expectations and possibilities.”
 This may mean reconsidering where you organize a BBQ or a car launch, for example.

-Ms. Légaré concluded: “Museums are prestigious—yet totally accessible—venues for any type of event or off-site activity.
-Event planners simply need to remind themselves that museums are works of art and need to be handled with care!”
+Ms. Légaré concluded: “Museums are prestigious—yet totally accessible—venues for all types of events and off-site activities.
+Event planners just need to remember that museums are works of art themselves—and should be handled with care.”

 You'll also like